-- How We Designed Our Budget Step 7– Balancing Our Budget
+- How We Designed Our Budget Step 7– Balancing

 - How We Designed Our Budget Step 10– Projected Expenses

-Budget percentages May 2018
+Percentages May 2018

-Since May 2014 we’ve been mortgage free so much of our money will be directed at savings, investments and renovations.
+Since May 2014, we’ve been mortgage-free, so much of our money will be directed at savings, investments, and renovations.

 Spending less than we earn and budgeting our money has been the easiest way for us to pay down debt and save money.
-It may be different for you.

 - Emergency Savings Account– This is a high-interest savings account.

-- Regular Savings Account– This is a savings account that holds our projected expenses.
+- Regular Savings Account– This savings account holds our projected expenses.